 Here’s the official trailer, introducing some of the highlights:

-Ben’s music here is in that accessible contemporary classical style beloved by Classic fm listeners.
-As such it resists easy categorisation, although numerous influences suggested themselves to me as I listened to the album.
+Ben’s music here is in that accessible contemporary classical style that resists easy categorisation, although numerous influences suggested themselves to me as I listened to the album.

 Much of the music is pattern based, though perhaps closer in tone to the melancholy of Max Richter than to Ludovico Einaudi.
 There are some gorgeous melodic lines, intelligent harmonies, and in several of the pieces dramatic dynamic outbursts, often redolent of Romantic Classical music, perhaps even the English Pastoral composers of the early twentieth century.

 For all these influences, this is very much music of our time, and personal to its composer.
 And overall there is an expressive lyricism here which I find deeply satisfying.

 There are 14 pieces altogether, 13 of which are piano solos.
 The other piece, Love’s Grove has an obligato ‘cello part, although this is essentially an accompaniment to the piano itself.

 A particular strength of the collection is the variety of tone.
 The pieces touch on a wide range of moods and tempi, giving the album a rounded sense of completion when enjoyed as a whole.